1. DEPOSIT, PREMIUM PAYMENTS AND FINANCIAL REQUIREMENTS

 A. Dividend Distribution Policy Background: The objective of this policy is to develop a method based on solid insurance principles, is fiscally responsible, and returns the dividends to the Members on a basis that minimizes the chance of an assessment.
 It is intended that all surplus funds be returned to the Members.
 The surplus funds that arise during a Fund Year should be recorded on the income statement with the unpaid portion of these amounts added to the liabilities on the balance sheet.
 The Board believes that these are binding, enforceable, and unconditional obligations to return the monies to the policyholders.
 The applicable dividend policy is the policy in place when a dividend is paid, not the dividend policy which was in place during the Fund Year from which the dividend is being calculated and paid.

 B. General: Dividend distributions are paid from Member Distribution Payable (MDP) which consists of investment income and excess underwriting income.
 The policy was developed based on the following considerations:

 • The WC Claim Tail – Dividend distributions will be paid on a basis that coincides with the timeframe the majority of the WC claims are paid.
-Once an initial distribution of a Fund year has been dispersed the balance of the distribution payout will occur approximately over a 7 year time frame.
+Once an initial distribution of a Fund year has been dispersed the balance of the distribution payout will occur per the payout schedule and TBG Board approval.

 • Timing of Dividend Distribution Payment – Dividend distribution payments will be made at the TBG Board’s discretion and may be made at any time during a Fund Year.